Disha1001/News-Summarization-and-Sentiment-Analysis/README.md

 Download the Hindi audio summary.

 Deployment
-You can deploy this project on:
+This project can be deployed on:

-Hugging Face Spaces (for Streamlit apps)
+Hugging Face Spaces → For Streamlit frontend

-Render or AWS EC2 (for FastAPI backend)
+Render or AWS EC2 → For FastAPI backend

 License
 This project is licensed under the MIT License.